Do you have a concern about how we have performed?

-Where a complaint has been raised and the staff or partner involved has been unable to satisfy the complainant's concerns, the staff member or partner must:
+Where a complaint has been raised and the staff or principal involved has been unable to satisfy the complainant’s concerns, the staff member or principal must:

-(b) Ask if the complainant wishes to speak to the designated complaints partner.
+Ask if the complainant wishes to speak to the designated complaints principal.

-Because we are always seeking to improve our service and the level of client satisfaction, the partner or staff member involved must refer the matter to the complaints partner if the problem is one that is systems based or which might recur in the future.
+Because we are always seeking to improve our service and the level of client satisfaction, the principal or staff member involved must refer the matter to the complaints principal if the problem is one that is systems based or which might recur in the future.
 This is the case even if the complainant does not wish to proceed any further with the matter.

-Complaints will generally be referred to the firm's senior partner.
-If for any reason it is not appropriate to refer a complaint to that partner, the complaint will be referred to another partner, usually a senior partner in another Worrells office.
+Complaints will generally be referred to the firm’s senior principal.
+If for any reason it is not appropriate to refer a complaint to that principal, the complaint will be referred to another principal, usually a senior principal in another Worrells office.

 Complaints need not be in writing

 Our policy is to encourage complaints to be put in writing (these may be made anonymously) so that we can be certain what the concerns are, however this is not essential.

 Where the complainant is unwilling to put the complaint in writing, the complaints officer will make a record of what appears to be the issues and (if the complainant does not wish to remain anonymous) will forward a letter to the complainant detailing the apparent areas of concern and will invite the complainant to comment.

 We promise to treat every complaint seriously and will provide a detailed response within five business days.
 In appropriate circumstances, we will seek input from a senior member of our profession from outside of the members firms or from the governing industry body or regulator (usually ASIC, AFSA or ARITA).